dark-byte/dark-byte/README.md

 # 💫 About Me:
-Final-year Computer Science student with 4+ years of experience in full-stack development (MERN), driven by curiosity and a love for technology.
+Computer Science graduate ('25) with 4+ years of experience in full-stack development (MERN), driven by curiosity and a love for technology.
 I started coding at 13, and it has empowered me to bring my ideas to life.
-Currently, I’m interning at GoCobalt.io, focusing on integrating applications into the platform and backend development.<br><br>Beyond coding, I’m a passionate explorer with diverse interests, including:<br>	-	Finance and startups<br>	-	Traveling the world<br>	-	Swimming<br>	-	Music (guitar and singing)<br>	-	Reading books<br><br>I believe in constant learning and using technology to make a meaningful impact.
+Currently, I’m interning at Outbox Labs (outbox.vc), focusing on building features, scaling and making Zapmail robust, as the product grows.<br><br>Beyond coding, I’m a passionate explorer with diverse interests, including:<br>	-	Finance and startups<br>	-	Traveling the world<br>	-	Swimming<br>	-	Music (guitar and singing)<br>	-	Reading books<br><br>I believe in constant learning and using technology to make a meaningful impact.

 ## 🌐 Socials: